J0nasW/logu-iota/docs/concept_paper.md

 ## Findings and Problems
 Currently, this prototype is being built.
 This section will be populated in the process of development.

+#### The Masked Authenticated Messaging (MAM) Protocoll
+At first, we tried to implement the information flow with IOTA's MAM Protocoll.
+As it provides encrypted message channels and a publish/subscribe method, it is very well suited for our task at hand.
+But after much experimentation and implementation, MAM turned out to be very unstable and it even broke down on simple JSON formatted datafields.
+Especially retrieving data from the tangle to work with was very hard and didn't work well.</br>
+To get it going, we therefore used Zero Value Transactions (ZVT) to write and read data to the tangle.
+This gives us the ability to also subscribe to a specific address and retrieve the temperature data.
+Moreover, it is validated on a higher level as it utilizes the standard IOTA transaction.</br>
+Simultaniously, we are gathering information on IOTA Streams, which is a new framework for information flows, ultimately replacing MAM in some time.
+As it is currently written in RUST and does not have a standard API, it cannot be used in this example.

 ## Conclusion
 TBC